fullpipe/icu-mf/README.md

     mf.WithLangFallback(language.BritishEnglish, language.English),
     mf.WithLangFallback(language.Portuguese, language.Spanish),

+    // Load all yaml files in directory as messages mf.WithYamlProvider(messagesDir),

+    // or you could use your own custom message provider
+    // mf.WithProvider(sqlMessageProvider),

     // We assume that the translated messages are mostly correct.
     // However, if any errors occur during translation,